Volkswagen T-Cross: Dotting the i’s and crossing the t’s03 May 2019

 Volkswagen has also chosen to stick with a manual levered handbrake, instead of switching to an electric version.
-Further good news is that the VW parts bin that contained the odious third-stalk cruise control finally appears to be empty as those controls are relocated to the steering where they belong.
-Hurrah!
+The steering wheel now houses the cruise control buttons, instead of the 3rd steering wheel stalk on previous VW Group models.

 The extra dimensions of the T-Cross over the Polo transfers well to greater interior space and the large windows allow the cabin to feel light and airy.

 The extra headroom afforded by the taller body will be a big draw to many customers, as it makes the T-Cross that bit more practical than the Polo and was plenty spacious enough for two rear adults to sit behind a front pair of grown-ups.